 Maintaining the proper humidity levels in a storage unit is essential for preserving artwork.
 High moisture levels can cause mold and mildew to form on artwork such as paintings.
 Low moisture levels tend to dry out paint making it brittle and prone to cracking, which is particularly harmful to oil paintings on canvas.

-Photo Albums and Scrapbooks
+6. Use Acid-Free Paper for Photo Albums and Scrapbooks

 High humidity can cause all types of problems for your scrapbooks and photo collections.
 These include paper degradation and photo